readyready15728/misc/amiga-emulation.md

 not sure?
 Don't want to have to experiment and set the colors up all over again.)
 * Populous appears not to cooperate well with any version of Workbench and should just be run on its own; the same may be true of other games.
+(What if it's an issue of not enough memory?
+Perhaps this could be configured around.
+Would WHDLoad fix it maybe?)
 * Consider installing ClassicWB?
-(What are the advantages?)
+(What are the real advantages?)
+* If a program bugs you about the lack of an FPU, then use custom configuration to set `fpu` to one of the options that you can find in `src/fs-uae/config-hardware.c` in the FS-UAE source.
+(Look for the variable `uae_fpu_model` to see your options.
+Alternatively, you can change the CPU in FS-UAE Launcher because CPU settings entail FPU settings.
+* `WhichAmiga` in AmigaDOS can be incredibly useful for diagnostic purposes; it gives all major data about your (emulated) hardware and software.
+* Use `EndCLI` to quit a running instance of AmigaDOS.
+* Installed libraries go in the top-level `Libs` folder.
+* If you installed a library already and a program is still bugging you about it not being there, try alternative versions of the same.
+Also use the Linux program `strings` to see what other libraries it might require.
+* Just because it's there in the file system doesn't mean Workbench sees it.
+Workbench needs an .info file to see things.
+The utility [AddIcon](http://aminet.net/package/util/wb/AddIcon) can help with this.
+(Actually, no, that wasn't quite right: Workbench *can* see the entire contents of a directory if you go to Window → Show → All Files.
+I still need to figure out getting associations sorted out properly if it can be done though.)